encode/django-rest-framework/docs/api-guide/fields.md

 ### `default`

 If set, this gives the default value that will be used for the field if no input value is supplied.
-If not set the default behaviour is to not populate the attribute at all.
+If not set the default behavior is to not populate the attribute at all.

 The `default` is not applied during partial update operations.
 In the partial update case only fields that are provided in the incoming data will have a validated value returned.